giterdone2025/jammming-app/jammming-for-react/README.md

 <img src="search-tracks-2.png" width="500" height="200">

 After *search* is called, the program calls *onSearch* which points all the way back to *App.js* where search as a callback function was initially declared and it executes *Spotify.search* from *Spotify.js*.
 Now, we're going to explore what happens in *Spotify.search* looking at the function in *Spotify.js*.

 In *Spotify.search*, it uses one parameter named *term* which represents the value of the user's input to search for song tracks.
 This function returns a Promise value by fetching "'https://api.spotify.com/v1/search?type=track&q=${term}'" to GET the song tracks while the *headers* in this call is assigned to the following: "{Authorization: 'Bearer ${accessToken}'}".
 The variable, *accessToken*, represents the token to access information from Spotify API after the user is granted authorization.
-Afterwards, *.then()* is called which returns *response.json()* and another *.then()* is called which uses the JSON response to return an array of objects which every object is a song track itself with the following properties: *id*, *name*, *artist*, *album*, *image*, and *uri*.
+Afterwards, *.then()* is called which returns *response.json()* and another *.then()* is called which uses the JSON response to return an array of objects, using the array function .map(), which every object is a song track itself with the following properties: *id*, *name*, *artist*, *album*, *image*, and *uri*.

+Back to the callback function in *App.js*, array of objects is returned as a Promise and *.then()* is called to execute *setTracks* to assign the array of objects to *tracks*.
+As soon as tracks is set with this array of objects, or song track objects if you want to call them that way, *Tracklist* is rendered with the list of song tracks by the following ways:

+- Pass *tracks* back into *SearchResults* as a prop.
+- *tracks*, as a prop in *SearchResults.js*, is then passed into *Tracklist* as a prop in this component.
+- In *Tracklist.js*, *.map()* is executed to loop through every object in *tracks* to render every song track by using img element with the source as *track.image*, *Track* with *track.name*, *track.artist*, and *track.album* as props of this component, and a button element for the user to click on it if the user wants to add it to the playlist (more on that later for the saving a playlist feature).
+- Every *Track* is rendered using the props.
+How *Track* is rendered in *Track.js*, the div element includes an h3 element for the title of the song and an h6 element for the album and artist's name.

 <img src="search-tracks-3.png" width="500" height="750">

 For more insight on the functions and variables used for this feature, take a look at the source code to view comments explaining the code.

 Summary of the technical design:

 -	Create a function, onChange, in <SearchBar/> to change the value of the user input as the user is typing a term or keyword in the search bar.
 -	Pass in the onSearch function and the “tracks” variable as props to the React components <SearchResults/> and <SearchBar/> to make the GET request for song tracks based on user input.
 -	Implement <Tracklist/> to display all the song tracks stored in the variable “tracks.”